yandex-cloud/docs/en/data-transfer/concepts/sharded.md

   * **Runtime environment**

-    * **Processes count**: Number of {{ compute-name }} virtual machines involved in a sharded copy.
+    * **Number of workers**: Number of workers to run in parallel for replicating data on standalone VM instances.
 Each virtual machine has dedicated CPU and RAM resources and a dedicated network connection.

-    * **Threads count**: Maximum number of execution threads launched in each virtual machine.
+    * **Number of threads**: Number of threads to run per worker.
+One thread copies one table or its part.
+The extent of transfer parallelism is determined by the number of workers multiplied by the number of threads within a worker.

 {% else %}

   * **Runtime environment**

-    * **Processes count**: Number of YT jobs involved in a sharded copy.
-Each YT job has dedicated CPU and RAM resources and a dedicated network connection.
+    * **Number of workers**: Number of YT workers involved in a sharded copy.
+Each YT worker has dedicated CPU and RAM resources and a dedicated network connection.

-    * **Threads count**: Maximum number of execution threads launched in each YT job.
+    * **Number of threads**: Maximum number of execution threads run per YT worker.

 {% endif %}